FlorianBx/nvim_config/README.md

   - Custom text objects like `e=`, `n=`, `a:`, `aa`, etc. for enhanced code manipulation.
 - **Maximizer**:
   - `<leader>sm` to toggle maximizer.

+### vim-visual-multi Keybindings

+Extend your multi-cursor editing capabilities with `vim-visual-multi`, enabling you to select and edit multiple instances of text simultaneously.

+- **Start Multi-Cursor Selection**:
+  - `<C-n>` to start selecting instances of the word under the cursor.
+Press `<C-n>` again to select the next occurrence.
+- **Skip and Remove Selections**:
+  - `<C-x>` to skip the current occurrence and move to the next.
+  - `<C-p>` to remove the last selected occurrence from the selection.
+- **Select All Occurrences**:
+  - `<C-Down>` to select all occurrences of the word under the cursor in the visible window.
+- **Vertical Block Selection**:
+  - `<C-v>` to start vertical block selection, allowing column-based text selection.
+- **Navigate Selections**:
+  - `n` and `N` to navigate through the selections forward and backward, respectively.
+- **Visual Multi Commands**:
+  - While in visual multi mode, you can use normal mode commands to edit text, such as `d` to delete selections or `c` to change them.

+For more detailed usage and commands, check the [vim-visual-multi documentation](https://github.com/mg979/vim-visual-multi/wiki).

 ### tmux Keybindings